windows gground

 Is antimalware service executable a virus?

 Lots of windows users when they see this program for the first time running in task manager (especially with high CPU/memory usage) think that it’s a virus, but it’s not a virus in fact it is important for your windows OS.
+A virus can impact your windows, for example a virus can can cause file transfer speed dropping to zero in your windows, but fortunately antimalware service executable is not a virus and you don’t have to worry about such issue.

 And to be sure you can expand the Antimalware Service Executable tab from task manager you’ll see that it comes under Microsoft Defender Antivirus Service and thus it is not a virus